- General Principles

 Prosecutors will have come across an increasing number of cases in recent years that are not solely confined to the jurisdiction of England and Wales.

-In practice in cross-border cases, issues of forum will usually be decided between the police of the two (or more) jurisdictions, often before prosecutors become involved.
-In other cases, however, prosecutors of the relevant jurisdictions will have to make decisions as to where to prosecute, as the extent of the criminality and/or evidence in each of the countries may not be apparent until the conclusion of the investigation or even when the prosecution process is under way.
 There are a number of factors that can affect the final decision, and this will depend on the circumstances of each case.
 Prosecutors should balance all of these factors carefully and fairly, as this will weigh heavily on whether there is enough evidence to prosecute and whether it would be in the public interest to do so.

 There are several ways by which a state can exercise jurisdiction:

 - Statute and Criminal Codes (i.e. explicit reference in statute to the jurisdictional reach of the offences created in the statute);